Google Translate Disclaimer

 • Have been bitten by a blacklegged tick.
 Talk to your health care provider about when you were bitten, how long the tick was attached, and where you might have picked up the tick.
 This information can help your health care provider assess the risk of Lyme disease.

-• Become ill with these symptoms or if you feel unwell within 30 days of a suspected tick bite.
+• Have symptoms or if you feel unwell within 30 days of a suspected tick bite.

 Most cases of Lyme disease can be successfully treated during the early stages (when the first set of symptoms appear).
 More severe symptoms including recurring arthritis, neurological problems, and heart disorders can occur if left untreated.
 These symptoms can be longstanding and cause additional health complications.